-Our 3 (three) week menu cycle plan (mid-morning snack and lunch) has been designed by registered dietitian’s Cecily Fuller and Jenny-Anne Smuts to meet 40% of the daily nutritional requirements needed to promote growth as well as mental and physical development for growing children.
+Our four week menu cycle plan (mid-morning snack and lunch) has been designed by registered dieticians Cecily Fuller and Jenny-Anne Smuts to meet 40% of the daily nutritional requirements needed to promote growth and mental and physical development for growing children.

-- Portion sizes have been calculated for the different age groups.
-Children are encouraged to eat according to their hunger.
+Portion sizes have been calculated for the different age groups.
+Children are encouraged to eat according to their hunger levels.
 As a large part of the day is spent at school, lunch is strongly encouraged.

-- Minimal added fat is used in the preparation of all meals giving preference to unsaturated fat.
+Minimal added fat is used in the preparation of all meals, with preference given to unsaturated fat.

-- A variety of vegetables (raw and cooked) are included in snacks and lunches.
-For the younger children they are often mixed in as part of the meal but with time they are encouraged to try them separately to get used to new tastes and textures.
+A variety of vegetables (raw and cooked) are included in snacks and lunches.
+For the younger children they are often mixed in as part of the meal but as time progresses they are encouraged to try them separately to get used to the new tastes and textures.